Priti02707/AI--Study-Planner/README.md

 ##  Example Output

-Math: 3.2 hours
+Math: 3.2 hours,
-Physics: 2.1 hours
+Physics: 2.1 hours and
 English: 1.7 hours

 Focus more on: Math